Mount Ijen: Kawah Ijen Volcano Hike & Blue Fire

 Mount Ijen Entrance Fee

 We wanted to make the most of our visit to Kawah Ijen volcano, so we traveled from Bali to Banyuwangi.
 After that, we rented a motorbike for the next day.
+We recommend renting a motorbike over 110cc as there are many steep ascents.

-We checked into a hotel where we could sleep for a few hours before the trek.
-Then, at midnight, we started our tour by motorbike to Mount Ijen.
+We checked into a hotel where we could sleep for a few hours before the hike.
+Then, at midnight, we started our tour to Mount Ijen.
+We reached the entrance from Banyuwangi by motorbike in about 1 hour.

-It is worth setting off with a full tank!
+It is worth setting off with a full tank.
 But there is one petrol station on the road, and you can also buy petrol from the locals.
 Drive carefully, and always wear a helmet!

 TIP